 And choosing organic doesn't apply only to clothing of course!
 This month's Organic September campaign by the Soil Association focuses on food as well as sustainable farming and caring for the environment.
 There's plenty of information about how to get involved on their website.

-And lastly, if you're looking for organic gifts for babies, why not take a look at some of the lovely certified organic ranges from Juddlies and Nature's Purest in Peach Perfect's Gifts for Newborns and Babies Collection?
+And lastly, if you're looking for organic gifts for babies, why not take a look at some of the lovely certified organic ranges from Juddlies and Nature's Purest in Peach Perfect's Kids Stuff collection?
 We'd also love to hear your suggestions for additional organic gifts you'd like to find in our online store!